fvaleri/strimzi-debugging/sessions/006/README.md

 ...
 ```

-After that, we need to create the conditions for them to be reattached by the Kafka cluster.
+Now, delete all Kafka PVCs and PV claim references, just before creating the final PVCs with the new storage size.
-Delete all Kafka PVCs and PV claim references, just before creating the final PVCs with the new storage size.
+We have to use the same resource name that the operator expects, so that the new volumes will be bound on cluster startup.

 ```sh
 $ for pod in $KAFKA_PODS; do